youngung/abaqusPy/README.md

  Running one element test is as easy as running below in the command line:

-$> abaqus cae noGUI=one.py -- -umat <your user mat file name> -iumat -mxe 0.05 -nth 3
+$> abaqus cae noGUI=one.py

 The above will use your UMAT (e.g., epl.f as included in this package) and run for 0.05 strain for 0,45, and 90 degrees from RD.

 The above will generate a number of "*.odb" files.
 Below command is used to extract some useful data to text files

 $> abaqus cae noGUI=onePP.py

+which will read any '*.odb' file in the cwd.
+Then it will extract UVARM and save some data to ASCII file which can be visualized by <oneElementPlotter.ipynb>

 * Full size E8 element tensile tests.